 Ultra HD 4K and Why You Should Care

-Keri Goff - Vice President & Video Editor, A Cut Above Video Productions, Inc.
+Keri Goff - Former Vice-President & Editor, A Cut Above Video Productions, Inc.

 If you’re considering buying a new large video display for your home or office Ultra HD is a good choice.
 Though not much Ultra HD material is available today, that is changing and HD material up-scaled to Ultra HD does look better.

 Why should you care that A Cut Above has the capability to shoot your video in Ultra High Definition, also known as 4K?